atomicwire/orchestra-examples/basic-examples/10-verification/README.md

 ### Encoding compatibility

-To enable encoding compatibility checking for FIX tagvalue, use the `fixTagValueCompatibility` property.
+To enable encoding compatibility checking for FIX tagvalue, use the `fixCompatible` extension.

 ```groovy
 orchestra {